apache/arrow-site/_posts/2026-03-10-arrow-2025-highlights.md

 {% endcomment %}
 -->

+As you may have read in a previous blog post [^1], the Apache Arrow project recently turned 10 years old.
+We are grateful to everyone who helped us achieve this milestone, and we wanted to celebrate the community's accomplishments, by publishing our community highlights from 2025.

-This blog post has been created as an effort to improve the value of an individual contributor with recognition and visibility.
-As per IEEE Software paper [^1] concrete evidence of our progress and accomplishments can help with motivation and better collaboration in the open source community.
+We were inspired by the research by Dr Cat Hicks et al [^2], who found that concrete evidence of progress and accomplishments is instrumental to motivation and collaboration in developer teams.
+We think the same should hold for open source.

 ---